 Just as every field has its myths, so does the field of Software Testing.
 Software testing myths have arisen primarily due to the following:

 Some of the myths are explained below, along with their related facts:

 - FACT: Testing is just one component of software quality control.
 Quality Control includes other activities such as Reviews.

-- FACT: The objective of testing is to uncover as many defects as possible.
-Identifying all defects and getting rid of them is impossible.
+- FACT: The objective of testing is to uncover as many defects as possible while ensuring that the software meets the requirements.
+Identifying and getting rid of all defects is impossible.

 - FACT: Testing can be difficult and challenging (sometimes, even more so than coding).

 - FACT: Testing is a rigorous discipline and requires many kinds of skills.